 Born in February 1972, the young Eastern Anmatyerr artist Abie Loy Kemarre comes with an impeccable artistic pedigree.
 Granddaughter of the Kathleen Petyarre, who has also been her artistic mentor, Abie is also closely related to a host of other famous women artists who are well-known names in the Australian art world.
 Among Abie Kemarre’s relatives who are also painters are Gloria Petyarre, Ada Bird Petyarre and the late Emily Kngwarreye, to name but a few.

-Yet despite being part of an impressive multi-generational artistic dynasty – the Indigenous equivalent of being a member of the Boyd family – Abie Loy’s work on its own merits.
-Kemarre’s work has not come to public attention because she is artistically well connected – far from it.
-In a nutshell, Abie Loy Kemarre is simply the most talented and exciting young Indigenous artist – or for that matter, Australian artist – to emerge for some years.
+Yet despite being part of an impressive multi-generational artistic dynasty – the Indigenous equivalent of being a member of the Boyd family – Abie Loy’s work stands out on its own merits.
+Kemarre’s work has not come to public attention because she is artistically well connected – far from it, in a nutshell, Abie Loy Kemarre is simply the most talented and exciting young Indigenous artist – or for that matter, Australian artist – to emerge for some years.

 As a young child in the late 1970s and early 1980s at remote Utopia, almost three hundred kilometres north east of Alice Springs in the Northern Territory, Abie closely observed her older women relatives working with batik.
 As a result, Abie Kemarre was still very young when she began to nurture a strong ambition to succeed as an artist: